 - Identity theft

 To obtain short-term rental insurance, you can check with your current home insurer to see if it offers a policy or endorsement/rider.
 If you are unable to get coverage from your current carrier, explore other home insurance companies to compare prices and coverage.
 Engaging your insurance agent may also be beneficial in this process.

 Hosting as a renter

-Homeowners are not the only ones taking advantage of the short-term rental market.
+Homeowners are not the only ones able to take advantage of the short-term rental market.
 If you currently rent your apartment or home and want to sublease it as a vacation rental, you also need to consider your insurance coverage.
 Whether you plan on listing the entire unit or just one room, you first need to check your rental agreement to see if your landlord prohibits subletting.

-If subletting is allowed and there are no other prohibitive agreements in place, you should start thinking about additional insurance coverage.
-Ideally, you already have renters insurance coverage in place.
+If subletting is allowed and there are no other prohibitive agreements in place, you should start thinking about additional coverage.
+Ideally, you already have renters insurance in place.
 If not, you should consider obtaining a policy before hosting paying guests.
 Just like homeowners, renters may find this additional coverage as an endorsement/rider added to their current policy or you may need to purchase another policy entirely.

 Companies that offer short-term rental insurance